ConnectedPlacesCatapult/TomboloVisualisationSuite/README.md

 - PostgreSQL 9.5+
 - PostGIS 2.2.4+
 - Angular CLI 1.7.4
-- Build tools for native node modules (e.g. XCode for MacOS or build-essential for Ubuntu)
+- Build tools for native node modules (e.g. XCode for macOS or build-essential for Ubuntu)

-Full instructions are given below for installing these prerequisites on Mac OS X using the Homebrew package manager.
+Full instructions are given below for installing these prerequisites on macOS using the Homebrew package manager.
 However, the
 CDE can also be built and run on Linux by installing the prerequisites using an alternative package manager (such as **apt** on Ubuntu).

 A note about node v9: The project will run with node v9, however, the project depends on the